Get your dog to easily take their medication with these no back homemade pill pocket meatballs that your dog will love!

 Poochie Pawnut Butter

-Added flaxseed for extra Omega 3's for your dog.
+- Includes added flaxseed for extra Omega-3's for your dog

 Green Coast All Natural Pawnut Butter